- The world’s first quantum error correction chip

 Riverlane's mission is to make quantum computing useful far sooner than previously imaginable, starting an era of human progress as significant as the industrial and digital revolutions.
 To achieve this we’re solving the quantum error correction problem across all quantum computing technologies.

 Quantum Error Correction is the key to unlocking quantum computing’s incredible potential

 It’s not enough to simply build quantum computers with more and better qubits.
 Unlocking the full spectrum of quantum computing applications requires new hardware and software tools to control inherently unstable qubits and comprehensively correct system errors ten billion times or more per second.

 Riverlane designs and engineers such tools.
 We implement them with leading quantum computer makers using every type of qubit.
-We call this toolkit Deltaflow.OS.
+We call this the Quantum Error Correction Stack.

 Deltaflow.Control manipulates the quantum states of qubits to store information and perform calculations.
 It's designed for maximum speed and precision to enable practical quantum error correction.

 Deltaflow.Decode is the world's most powerful decoder for detecting quantum errors.
 We work with quantum computer makers to prototype, simulate and implement our decoder on their hardware.

 We collaborate with a wide range of technology and academic partners to solve the chemistry, physics, computing and engineering challenges to enable quantum computing to achieve its vast potential.